alphamg2003/alphamg2003/README.md

 "Smart people always try to protect the environment, stupid people are those who constantly destroy the environment without thinking deeply."

-"The connection between the couple are only beautiful if they can understand together, if they lost it, then it'll just be the sand..."
+"The connection between the human are only beautiful if they can understand together, if they lost it, then it'll just be the sand..."

 # Quote from others